 Most pharmacies have already been collecting expired or unused medications.
 With this program even more pharmacies will participate, making it easier than ever before for you to do the right thing.

-Download our "Don't Throw it Out" pamphlet for more information.
+Download our "Take-it Back" pamphlet for more information.

 British Columbia Medications Return Program is administered by the Health Products Stewardship Association and funded by brand-owners selling medications in British Columbia.
 This program provides the health products industries with a collective means of adhering to the requirements of the British Columbia Recycling Regulation.